EU Pay Transparency Directive Transposition Tracker

 • Temporary workers may be included in pay gap reports for the “host” company: Under the draft, temporary agency workers made available under the Allocation of Workers by Intermediaries Act should be counted in the pay data of the company they’re working for, not the staffing agency that employs them.
 Will it survive?
 This approach sparked significant criticism in the public comments.
 The core concern: companies argued they don’t set the wages for these workers, so holding them accountable for the agency’s pay decisions could distort results and create liability without control.

-3 things to know about the Poland Law: EU Pay Transparency Directive
+3 things to know about the Poland Law and Draft: EU Pay Transparency Directive

 3 things to know about the Slovak Draft: EU Pay Transparency Directive

 • Full scope implementation, on time: Slovakia’s draft covers both transparency and reporting requirements and is expected to take effect on 1 June 2026.
 The government confirms that the goal is clean transposition.
 There are no lowered thresholds, no enhanced requirements, and no new pay gap reporting requirements.
-While there is no gold plating, there is helpful operational guidance and a few tweaks.
+While there is no significant gold plating (save the changed reporting deadline), there is helpful operational guidance and a few tweaks.

 • Somewhat more guidance on job categories and pay criteria: While there is nothing earthshattering, the draft provides some helpful guidance on how to group employees by the value of their work, how to apply career progression criteria, and what counts as a legitimate reason for pay differences.
 The definition of pay is broad, covering bonuses, benefits, and in-kind compensation, just as required under the Directive.